Top 10 Things To Do in Sibiu for the First Time Visitor

 Visit at least one museum

 Sibiu is a top destination when it comes to museums.
-It has the oldest museum in Romania and also one the largest open-air exhibitions in the country.
-The Brukenthal Museum, hosted in the imposing Baroque-style Brukenthal Palace, opened to the public in 1817, making it the first museum in Romania.
+It has the oldest museum in Romania and also one of the largest open-air exhibitions in the country.
+The Brukenthal Museum, hosted in the imposing Baroque-style Brukenthal Palace, was opened to the public in 1817, making it the first museum in Romania.
 It has one of the most important art collections in the country, a real treat for art enthusiasts.

 If you’re looking for a different type of exhibits, visit the Pharmacy Museum situated in the Small Square in a Gothic building dating from 1856.
 Coincidence or not, the first pharmacy in the country was opened in Sibiu in 1494.